In This Article

 Rectangular intake ports are found on the LS7, L92, and LS3 heads.
 Interchangeability between blocks is available for all LS cylinder heads except the LS7 heads.
 Because of their wider valve layout, the LS7 cylinder heads cannot be used on other LS blocks.

-Are LS3 heads good for boost?
+Are LS3 heads good for a boost?

 How much power can LS3 heads make?